cloudfoundry/diego-notes/README.md

 - if restarting a crashed ActualLRP:
 	- Update the ActualLRP record from CRASHED to UNCLAIMED *(if this fails: do nothing if the record already exists, it means the ActualLRP is already being restarted)*.
 - in both cases: upon success, a start is sent to the Auctioneer.
-- the Auctioneer picks a Rep *(if this fails: the Auctioneer updates the `placement_error` on the ActualLRP and another start will be issued by the BBS)*.
+- the Auctioneer picks a Rep *(if this fails: the Auctioneer updates the `PlacementError` on the ActualLRP and another start will be issued by the BBS)*.
 - the Rep is told to start the ActualLRP.
-- the Rep creates a container reservation *(if this fails: the Auctioneer updates the `placement_error` on the ActualLRP and another start request will be issued by the BBS)*.
+- the Rep creates a container reservation *(if this fails: the Auctioneer updates the `PlacementError` on the ActualLRP and another start request will be issued by the BBS)*.
 - upon success, the Rep responds to the Auctioneer successfully (this ensure the Auctioneer isn't kept waiting).
 - the Rep then tells the BBS to update the ActualLRP from `UNCLAIMED` to `CLAIMED`  *(upon failure: the Rep aborts and cleans up the reservation and we rely on the BBS's convergence process to try again)*.
 - upon success, the Rep then starts running the container *(upon failure: the Rep aborts, cleans up the reservation, and deletes the ActualLRP.
 We rely on the BBS's convergence process to try again)*.